-DOGE 7 uses a high-end USB chip called XMOS that allows to play files PCM files up to 384Khz and DSD files up to DSD 128, through the USB port of your PC, whereas most mass market DACs have a limit of 96Khz.
+DOGE 7 uses a high-end USB chip called XMOS that allows playing files PCM files up to 384Khz and DSD files up to DSD 128, through the USB port of your PC, whereas most mass-market DACs have a limit of 96Khz.

-The entry level DACs that are only 96Khz compliant use the protocol USB Audio 1.0 which is supported natively in Windows 7, 8 and 10, whereas 192Khz and above USB chips use the USB Audio 2.0 protocle which is NOT natively supported by Windows whatever the version.
-It is however supported natively in Apple’s MAC OS.
+The entry-level DACs that are only 96Khz compliant use the protocol USB Audio 1.0 which is supported natively in Windows 7, 8, and 10, whereas 192Khz and above USB chips use the USB Audio 2.0 protocol which is NOT natively supported by Window old version.

-In conclusion, due to the fact that the DOGE 7 uses a high resolution XMOS chip, it is necessary to install an XMOS driver in order to play Music from a Windows PC.
+In conclusion, due to the fact that the DOGE 7 uses a high-resolution XMOS chip, it is necessary to install an XMOS driver in order to play music from a Windows PC.
 The driver installation will take less than 5 minutes.
-The minimum harware requirements for your PC are listed below.
+The minimum hardware requirements for your PC are listed below.

 > If you own a MAC, just check ” The requirements” section and then go directly to “installation part 3 ”